xmtp/docs-xmtp-org/docs/pages/inboxes/build-inbox.md

 Get all new messages and conversations from the network:

 :::tip[Note]
-Syncing does not refetch existing messages and conversations or messages for group chats you are no longer a part of.
+Syncing does not refetch existing messages and conversations.
+It also does not fetch messages for group chats you are no longer a part of.
 :::

 :::code-group